slz2003/RFCScope-/Errata_filtering/Result_manual/9830-2/packetizer_raw_output.md

 Amend the specification to either include the RESERVED octet in the Length field calculation or explicitly state that it is excluded—and adjust the parser accordingly—to align with the generic RFC 9012 sub‑TLV encoding.

-**Severity:** Medium
-  *Basis:* The off‐by‐one discrepancy can lead to misinterpretation of TLV boundaries, causing divergent parsing behavior and potential treat‑as‑withdraw of valid attributes.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ScopeExpert: CandidateIssues Issue-1
-- QuantitativeExpert: Issue-1
-- StructuralExpert: Issue-1
-- CrossRFCExpert: Issue-1

 ---